marbl/canu/documentation/source/tutorial.rst

 time using the same steps, but perhaps sequenced in multiple batches.
 In canu, each library has a set of options setting various algorithmic parameters, for example, how aggressively to trim.
 To explicitly set library parameters, a text 'gkp' file describing the library and the input files must be created.
-Don't worry too much about this yet, it's an advanced feature, fully described in Section :ref:`gkp-files`.
+Don't worry too much about this; it's an advanced feature and not described anywhere.

 The read-files contain sequence data in either FASTA or FASTQ format (or both!
 A quirk of the implementation allows files that contain both FASTA and FASTQ format reads).
 The files can be